smsgateway24/wordpress/smssendver_one_phone/smssendver/readme.txt

-ПЛАГИН ДЛЯ WORDPRESS SMS OTP for SmsGateWay 24
+plugin For WORDPRESS SMS OTP for SmsGateWay24

-Установка через файл-менеджер:
+Installation through file-manager:

-1. Распакуйте архив smssendver.zip в wp-content/plugins/
+1. Unpack archive smssendver.zip в wp-content/plugins/
-2. In the section Плагины find /SMS OTP for SmsGateWay 24/ и Press /Activate/
+2. In the section plugins find /SMS OTP for SmsGateWay24/ и Press /Activate/
 3. In the section /Settigns/ find /SmsGateWay24 Plugin/ - This is the admin panel for the general settings of the plugin SmsGateWay24
-4. Enter shorcode [smsgateway24/] и пользуйтесь
+4. Enter shorcode [smsgateway24/] и use

-Установка через панель администратора WORDPRESS:
+Installation through admin panel WORDPRESS:

-1. Войдите в раздел /Плагины/
+1. Enter the section /plugins/
-2. Press раздел /Добавить новый/
+2. Press раздел /Add new/
-3. Press button /Загрузить плагин/
+3. Press button /Upload plugin/
-4. Press button /Обзор.../
+4. Press button /Browse.../
 5. Upload archive smssendver.zip
 6. Press button /Activate/
 7. In the section /Settigns/ find /SmsGateWay24 Plugin/ - This is the admin panel for the general settings of the plugin SmsGateWay24
-8. Enter shorcode [smsgateway24/] и пользуйтесь
+8. Enter shorcode [smsgateway24/] и use